Graduates after MCMS

 Sinead’s sister, Rebecca McHugh, stopped in to visit and observe in our classrooms.
 Rebecca graduated from UW-Whitewater in May of 2014 and got married just a few weeks later.

-Joshua Hutchins was recently married and is in his fourth year working for Google.
-His sister Johanna recently began a year-long internship at the Chicago Botanic Gardens.
+Joshua Hutchins is married and happily works for Google.
+His sister Johanna conducted a year-long internship at the Chicago Botanic Gardens.

 - Help out with fundraising events.
 (See the school calendar for dates and times.)
 Can’t make the event?
-No worries – there is always plenty to do leading up to events.
+No worries – there is always plenty to do leading up to each event.